airbnb/DeepLinkDispatch/README.md

 ### Callbacks

-You can optionally register callbacks to be called on any deep link success or failure.
-`DeepLinkActivity` will broadcast an intent with any success or failure when deep linking.
+You can optionally register a `BroadcastReceiver` to be called on any incoming deep link into your app. `DeepLinkActivity` will use `LocalBroadcastManager` to broadcast an `Intent` with any success or failure when deep linking.
 The intent will be populated with these extras:

 * `DeepLinkActivity.EXTRA_URI`: The URI of the deep link.
 * `DeepLinkActivity.EXTRA_SUCCESSFUL`: Whether the deep link was fired successfully.